-Section A: Reading - A range of questions on an unseen 19th-century fiction extract.
+Paper 1 (40% of the qualification) Section A: Reading - A range of questions on an unseen 19th-century fiction extract.
 Section B: Writing - A choice of descriptive or narrative writing tasks.

-Section A: Reading - A range of questions on two thematically linked, unseen nonfiction extracts.
+Paper 2 (60% of the qualification) Section A: Reading - A range of questions on two thematically linked, unseen nonfiction extracts.